jaipal-quriverse/jaipal-quriverse/README.md

-- 👋 Hi, I’m @jaipal-quriverse
+- 👋 Hi, I’m Jaipal
 - 👀 I’m interested in you
 - 🌱 I’m currently learning you
 - 💞️ I’m looking to collaborate on you